 - T5 (Temporary Worker) categories – Creative or Sporting Worker, Religious Worker, Charity Worker, Government Authorised Exchange Worker and International Agreement Worker.

 In order to qualify as a Dependent family member for any of the above routes, the Applicant must be either the spouse, civil partner, unmarried partner or dependent child.
 Children over 18 years old on the date of application who have not previously been granted permission as a dependent of the main Applicant cannot be granted permission.
 Other relatives such as parents or grandparents also are ineligible to apply.

-There may also be maintenance requirements for Points Based System and Appendix W Dependant applicants which will depend on the visa held by the main applicant.
+The specific requirements for Worker or Points Based System Dependant Applicants which will depend on the visa held by the main Applicant.
 Therefore it is advisable to consult with our immigration lawyers who can guide you and assess whether you meet the Home Office’s eligibility criteria.

-Those who are granted a Points Based System or Appendix W Dependant Visa will be granted leave in line with the expiry date of the Points Based System migrant’s leave (except if they were granted ILR).
+Family members who are granted leave in line with the expiry date of the main Applicant’s leave (except if they were granted ILR).

 Immigration Health Surcharge (IHS)

 The Immigration Health Surcharge (IHS) was introduced by the Home Office on 6 April 2015 and applies to temporary, non-EEA migrants who are coming to the UK for more than 6 months.
 Payment for IHS is collected by the Home Office and goes directly to the National Health Service (NHS).